 Go back to Endpoint protection issues and select Endpoint protection not installed on non-Azure computers.

 Under Endpoint protection not installed on non-Azure computers, select a workspace.
-A Log Analytics search query filtered to the workspace opens and lists computers missing antimalware.
+An Azure Monitor logs search query filtered to the workspace opens and lists computers missing antimalware.
 Select a computer from the list for more information.

 Another search result opens with information filtered only for that computer.